esnya/nekodev/README.md

-# beniimo-dev
+# Nekodev
-Development environment and utilities for Beniimo-TRPG.
+Development environment and utilities for NekoRPG.